-Before washing your wood, consider its finish.
+Besides the wood grain itself, you’ll need to consider its finish.
 Wood that is painted, stained, sealed, waxed, or finished with something else will all react differently to different cleaning methods.
 Be sure to do your research before you get going.

+Whether you’re talking about wood paneling or furniture, cleaning and care are similar.
 When you’re preparing to clean your wood, you’ll need something to dust with, some gentle cleaning solution, and a soft washcloth.
 Microfiber cloths are ideal.

 Remove Stains and Marks

 - Remove polish buildup—wood that is being polished regularly can gather years of polish buildup.
 To remove polish buildup, try cleaning with some tea.
-Steep two tea bags in boiling water, allow the tea to cool and using a soft cloth, wipe away buildup.
+Steep two tea bags in boiling water, allow the tea to cool, and using a soft cloth, wipe away buildup.
 The tannic acid in tea will help to maintain the integrity of the wood and help it to shine.

 - Remove water stains—wood can easily get marked up with water stains.
 If you’re seeing watermarks on your wood, use some non-gel toothpaste and a soft, damp washcloth to scrub away the stain.
 If the stain is particularly stubborn, try using toothpaste, baking soda, and water to scrub at the stain.
-Be sure to dry the area completely.
+Be sure to dry the area thoroughly.